honeycombio/workshop-advanced-instrumentation/05-propagation/README.md

 ## Go

 As of 0.20.0, the Go Gorilla/mux integration does not specify a propagator.
-Once can be specified with the TraceProvider which will be leveraged by all SDKs.
-The W3C propagator is specified as a `TextMapPropagator` like this:
+One can be specified with the TraceProvider which will be leveraged by all SDKs.
+The W3C propagator, is specified as a `TextMapPropagator` like this:
 ```go
 otel.SetTextMapPropagator(propagation.NewCompositeTextMapPropagator(propagation.TraceContext{}, propagation.Baggage{}))
 ```